wallarm/product-documentation/docs/latest/attacks-vulns-list.md

     * Collecting real user statistics by the marketing team

 * [Scalping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-005_Scalping) is characterized by bots making online store products unavailable for real customers, e.g. by reserving all items so that they become out of stock but do not make any profit.
-* [Broken Object Level Authorization (BOLA)](../attacks-vulns-list.md#broken-object-level-authorization-bola).
-Attackers can exploit API endpoints that are vulnerable to broken object level authorization by manipulating the ID of an object that is sent within the request.
-This may lead to unauthorized access to sensitive data.

 For the module to identify anomaly traffic as originating from malicious bots, the module relies on many [metrics](about-wallarm/api-abuse-prevention.md#how-api-abuse-prevention-works).